 The Sundarbans in West Bengal is a UNESCO World Heritage Site that's notable for being the largest mangrove jungle in the world.
 About 35% of the Sundarbans lies in India, and this part of it is made up of 102 islands, just over half of which are inhabited.
 Village life there is challenging.
 There's no mains water supply, electricity, roads, or cars.
 People live in homes built from mud and straw, and are constantly wary of attack from tigers.
 Tora Eco Resort on Bali Island is a unique community-operated tourism project, with six ethnic cottages surrounded by paddy fields.
 Guests can go on village walks and participate in village activities, as well as explore the narrow canals of the Sundarbans by country boat (similar to a large canoe).

 Bishnoi village, about 40 minutes south of Jodhpur, provides an authentic experience of rural Rajasthan.
 The fascinating Bishnoi people revere nature and live in harmony with it, so much so that they bury their dead (instead of burn them like other Hindus) to preserve trees as wood is used in cremation.
 Chhotaram Prajapat's Homestay has become quite renowned since it was established in 2009.
 There, you'll get to stay in traditional yet contemporary dwellings (with western style facilities) with a family of weavers.
-Outstanding Rajasthani hospitality is provided, along with delicious home cooked food.
+Outstanding Rajasthani hospitality is provided, along with delicious home-cooked food.
 Activities include folk dances, camel safaris, village trekking, attending an opium ceremony, and jeep safaris to Bishnoi village.

 If you're into art, you're likely to find Gunehar village in the Kangra Valley of Himachal Pradesh interesting.
 German-Indian art impresario Frank Schlichtmann founded a project there to transform the nondescript village into a thriving art hub.
-The village now has an art gallery, an ecological boutique guesthouse in a restored 70 year-old house, and fusion restaurant.
+The village now has an art gallery, an ecological boutique guesthouse in a restored 70 year-old house, a camping site in the fields, and fusion restaurant.
 Innovative art events are held as well.
 The villagers are mostly Gaddis and Bara Bhangalis, who are semi-nomadic sheep herders.
 You can stay in the middle of the village and learn about their lifestyle, as well as go on walks and treks, and visit local temples.
 Gunehar is very close to Bir-Billing, a popular paragliding destination, about five hours drive from Chandigarh airport.

 Grassroutes started in 2005 with the aim of creating livelihood opportunities for rural India.
 They've since helped develop 12 villages across three states for community-based tourism.
 Purushwadi, in Maharashtra, was their first village.
 Various unique activities are possible depending on the time of year, including watching fireflies in June, and the cultivation of rice.
 Grassroutes organizes small group fixed departure trips, curated experiences such as Warli art workshops and writers retreats, as well as custom packages based on the interests of guests.